 £2,500 Bride, Groom, Grandparents

 Gift from surplus income

 £ Dependent on circumstances

 The level of the standard nil rate inheritance tax band is planned to remain fixed at £325,000 until 2026.

 It is simple to take inexpensive steps to solve this problem or to go a long way to alleviating the inheritance tax liability.
 This is where bespoke planning, usually using a combination of exemptions and allowances, allows us to provide you with recommendations for you and your family to consider.
 We would need to take account of the gifts and allowances that you have used in the past, such as Potentially Exempt Transfers (PETs).

 Inheritance tax is always a topical and emotive subject and one that focuses the minds of those affected.

 We have detailed above some of the allowances available to help with financial planning and the potential reduction of any tax liability due.

-The planned change in inheritance tax calculation terms for the main residence (from 06 April 2017) has been welcomed by many as some respite against what has been described as a voluntary tax.
-However, it may not be as straightforward as first appears (when are tax affairs straight forward!) and it may be sensible to review your will arrangements with a legal adviser, particularly if they are old.
-We would advocate a regular review of a will document anyway to reflect clients' changing circumstances, possibly adding in Power of Attorney arrangements in a timely manner where likely to be needed.
+The change in inheritance tax calculation terms for the main residence (from 06 April 2017) has been welcomed by many as some respite against what has been described as a voluntary tax.
+However, it may not be as straightforward as first appears (when are tax affairs straightforward!) and it may be sensible to review your Will arrangements with a legal adviser, particularly if they are old.
+We would advocate a regular review of a Will document anyway to reflect clients' changing circumstances, possibly adding in Power of Attorney arrangements in a timely manner where likely to be needed.

 We are not legal advisers, but do have various excellent local legal contacts for the review process, and have asked one of these for an update on this new change.
 They note in their factsheet text: